-For the purpose of this test method, draindown is considered to be that portion of material that separates itself from the sample as a whole and is deposited outside the wire basket during the test.
+For the purpose of this test method, draindown is that portion of material that separates itself from the sample as a whole and is deposited outside the wire basket during the test.
 The material that drains may be composed of either asphalt binder or a combination of asphalt binder and fine aggregate.